ajda-marjanovic/ajda-marjanovic.github.io/code.md

 [**Introduction to Python for Asset Pricing / Financial Economics**](https://github.com/ajda-marjanovic/Intro-to-Python-for-Asset-Pricing.git)

-This repository contains Python files that I have created for a Master's course in Asset Pricing / Financial Economics.
+_Python scirpts that I have created for a Master's course in Asset Pricing / Financial Economics._

-The goal is to introduce students to the Python programming language, with a focus on basic data analysis and financial economics applications.